Mathura: Religious heritage

 Kankali Tila brought forth many treasures of Jain art.
 The archaeological findings testify the existence of two Jain temples and stupas.
 Numerous Jain sculptures, Ayagapatas (tablet of homage), pillars, crossbeams and lintels were found during archaeological excavations.
 Some of the sculptures are provided with inscriptions that report on the contemporary society and organisation of the Jain community.

 Most sculptures could be dated from the second century BC to the 12th century CE, thus representing a continuous period of about 14 centuries during which Jainism flourished at Mathura.
 These sculptures are now housed in the Lucknow State Museum and in the Mathura Museum.

 The Mathura Museum is notable for archaeological artefacts, especially those from the Kushan and Gupta empires.
 It has sculptures associated with Hinduism, Buddhism and Jainism.

 Festivals

 Krishna Janmashtami is grandly celebrated every year in Mathura.
 Every year 3 to 3.5 million devotees celebrate Janmashtami in Mathura, with the maximum number of devotees visiting the Keshav Deva temple and the Dwarkadheesh temple.
-Devotees generally observe a fast and break it at midnight when Krishna was believed to have been born.
+Devotees generally observe a fast and break it at midnight when Krishn was born.
 Devotional songs, dance performances, bhog and aartis are observed across Mathura-Vrindavan.